Welcome to

 You can also find the Readings for Mass each day on www.universalis.com

-Pope Leo’s Prayer intention for December
+Pope Leo’s Prayer Intention for February 2026

 Diocesan Cycle of Prayer Intentions in Ordinary Time